 - The sale of 16 television stations for $1.24 billion to five separate buyers in coordinated transactions.

-- Converting more than 1,000 radio stations to High Definition (HD) Radio technology using new equipment and licensed software, including handling the licensing arrangement, the conversion commitment and investment-related matters.
+- Converting more than 1,000 radio stations to HD Radio technology using new equipment and licensed software, including handling the licensing arrangement, the conversion commitment, and investment-related matters.

-- Acting as lead counsel for the world’s largest out-of-home media company in its divestiture and acquisition of over 200 radio stations valued at more than $5 billion, in more than 20 separate but coordinated deals in connection with the largest merger in radio industry history.
+- Acting as lead counsel for the world’s largest out-of-home media company in its divestiture and acquisition of more than 200 radio stations, valued at more than $5 billion, in more than 20 separate but coordinated deals in connection with the largest merger in radio industry history.

 - Representing a major media company in its secured loans of more than a half-billion dollars to broadcast companies in connection with acquisitions.

 - Representing multiple other broadcast companies in the negotiation and documentation of a variety of acquisition and working capital loans, including senior and subordinated debt and mezzanine financing.